mostafa2752002/Potential-Flow-NACA-Airfoil-PSOR/README.md

 ## 📊 Results

 ### 1. Grid Generation
-[cite_start]An H-grid topology was generated to discretize the domain, ensuring fine resolution near the airfoil surface and leading/trailing edges[cite: 10, 52].
+An H-grid topology was generated to discretize the domain, ensuring fine resolution near the airfoil surface and leading/trailing edges.
 ![Computational Grid](results/grid_generation.png)
 **